-High versus low salary Out of the total 128 contract teacher positions created, 96 were offered KES 5,000 (\$67) per month, while 32 were offered KES 9,000 (\$121) per month.
+High versus low salary

+Out of the total 128 contract teacher positions created, 96 were offered KES 5,000 (\$67) per month, while 32 were offered KES 9,000 (\$121) per month.
+The high salary was equivalent to 50% of the average entry level civil service teacher salary.
+The low salary was roughly equivalent to the average PTA teacher salary.
 The salary variation was designed to explore to what extent salary was linked to performance and the Ministry's ability to reduce payroll costs without sacrificing teacher performance.

-Central versus local hiring and payment We also explored two modalities for recruiting and paying teachers.
+Central versus local hiring and payment

+We also tested two modalities for recruiting and paying teachers.
 In the local cell, responsibility for recruiting and paying contract teachers was assigned to the school management committee, in order to strengthen local control over the teacher's performance.
 The central-hiring cell in the experimental design was more similar to the civil service model.
+Teachers were paid directly by the province (Moyale and Laisamis); North Eastern (Lagdera, Wajir South, Wajir West); Nyanza province (Kuria East and Kuria West); Rift Valley province (Trans Mara); Western province (Teso).

-Teachers were paid by the Ministry or World Vision headquarters in Nairobi, via direct deposits into personal accounts.
-District education officers and NGO officials, respectively, were responsible for selecting candidates, as opposed to local school management committees.
+Ministry or World Vision headquarters in Nairobi and district education officers and NGO officials, respectively, were responsible for selecting candidates.

-School management committee training Following Duflo et al. (2012), we explored the importance of local accountability on teacher (and in turn, student) performance with a training intervention.
+School management committee training

+Following Duflo et al. (2012a), we explored the importance of local accountability on teacher (and in turn, student) performance with a training intervention.
 We invited members of the school management committee in half of the treatment schools to a two-day training workshop.
 While school management committees have formal responsibility to monitor teachers and school finances, many parental representatives are unaware or ill-equipped to perform these duties.
 The training program drew on manuals developed by World Vision and the Ministry of Education, with a particular emphasis on sensitizing school management committees about the contract teacher program in their school and encouraging them to take a more active role in monitoring teacher performance.